Metropolis2/MetropolisParis/README.md

 - Input:
   - Output of the [synthetic population generation](https://github.com/eqasim-org/ile-de-france)
   - IGN Shapefile of [IRIS zones](https://geoservices.ign.fr/contoursiris)
-  - CSV file that maps IRIS zone ids to road-network node ids (from Step 2)
 - Output: CSV file with a list of trip, including the origin / destination IRIS zone and node id and the characteristics of the agent

 The trips are generated using a synthetic population for Île-de-France (built with various datasets such as INSEE census, transport surveys and infrastructure databases).